How can you whiten teeth?

 • medically supervised treatment

-During professional teeth whitening, a special whitening gel containing hydrogen peroxide is applied to the teeth.
-This penetrates the enamel and dissolves the color pigments.
+During professional bleaching, a special bleaching gel with hydrogen peroxide is applied to the teeth.
+This penetrates the tooth enamel and dissolves color pigments.

 Often, an LED or laser lamp is also used to enhance the effect.